The U.S.-allied Persian Gulf monarchies which comprise the Gulf Cooperation Council (GCC) have a vital role to play in confronting Iranian aggression.

 The building tensions over the hajj came to a head in 1987.
 The atmosphere was particularly charged that year following the introduction of U.S. naval forces into the Gulf.
 On July 31, 1987, Iranian Revolutionary Guard operatives provoked Iranian pilgrims to riot outside the Grand Mosque in Mecca during the pilgrimage.
 As 155,000 Iranian pilgrims chanted “death to America” and confronted Saudi riot police, a stampede ensued.
 As a result, more than 400 people died, including hundreds of Iranian pilgrims and Saudi policemen.
 "Khomeini responded indignantly to the incident, labeling the Saudi rulers a “band of heretics” and declaring, “These vile and ungodly Wahhabis are like daggers which have always pierced the heart of the Muslims from the back.”

 Iran’s interference in Saudi affairs continued to expand throughout the 1990s and 2000s.
 Iranian-backed Hezbollah served as the tip of the spear for Iran’s meddling.
 Attacks were carried out on the Saudi petrochemical industry and targeted assassinations of Saudi politicians took place worldwide.
-A plot involving explosives placed near Mecca’s Grand Mosque was uncovered and stopped.
+A plot involving explosives placed near Mecca’s Great Mosque was uncovered and stopped.
 On June 25, 1996, Saudi Hezbollah bombed the Khobar Towers housing compound in Dhahran where U.S. and allied forces supporting air operations in Iraq were housed, killing 19 American servicemen and injuring hundreds of others.

 The Islamic Republic of Iran’s principal foreign policy objectives center on exporting its Islamic Revolution and supplanting the United States as the dominant power in the Persian Gulf and broader Middle East.
 Iran has employed terrorist proxies and fomented unrest among Shi’a minority populations in pursuing its hegemonic ambitions, which have inflamed sectarian tensions and destabilized the region.
 Tehran now wields significant influence over four Arab capitals – Damascus, Baghdad, Beirut and Sanaa – but in the process has contributed to a global refugee crisis.